AICONSlab/MIRACL/docs/installation/installation.rst

          $ git clone https://www.github.com/mgoubran/MIRACL
          $ cd MIRACL

-      Build the latest :program:`MIRACL` image using the build script we
+      Build the latest :program:`MIRACL` image using the installation script we
       provide:

       .. code-block::

-         $ ./build.sh
+         $ ./install.sh

       .. error::
          Make sure that the script can be executed.
-If it can't and you are the owner of the file, use ``chmod u+x build.sh`` to make it executable.
+If it can't and you are the owner of the file, use ``chmod u+x install.sh`` to make it executable.
 Prefix with ``sudo`` if you are not the owner of the file or change permissions for ``g`` and/or ``o``.